ZhraaBaharAluloom/WS-Express-validator/01_Express_validator/01_Introduction.md

  1. Create an express project, connect it to you mongoDB, and install all required stuff.
  2. Make sure that everything is working without any errors, and the project is connected to the db.

- - create a user schema that has the following fields:
+ - Create a user schema that has the following fields:

     ```js